 * Options: Lakemaster, Navionics® Gold/HotMaps; Navionics® Platinum+; 360° Imaging®; QuadraBeam Plus; 5-Port Expansion Module; Minn Kota i-Pilot® Link; Radar; NMEA 2000® and AIS compatibility

 I like Humminbird Marine Navigation equipment but unfortunately, most of them not to be shipped to Latvia.
 This one I found almost fit in a price range and have AIS function what is essential for safe sailing nowadays.

 There are many other GPS for boats with chartplotters and echosounders available on the market for this price tag but unfortunately a small choice for European boaters.

 Chinese also produces a variety of GPS for boats like wonders with very impressive characteristics and features, but, excuse me, I have a bad experience regarding this wonderland’s electronics.
 I do not recommend.

 I forwarded my choices and calculations to the sailboat owner.
-Waiting for a response.
+I am waiting for a response.
 Just to say that I advised not to make the final decision before physically visit the boat.